Micheldever Wood

 The Basics

-Refreshments: None, but there is a picnic area with tables
+Refreshments: There are no refreshments at the woodland, but there is a picnic area with few tables.

-Parking: Free car park off Northington Lane, which does fill up in peak bluebell season but usually has enough space the rest of the year (Postcode: SO24 9UB - W3W: helped/keep/bandstand)
+Parking: Free car park off Northington Lane, which does fill up in peak bluebell season but usually has plenty of space the rest of the year (Postcode: SO24 9UB - W3W: ///helped.keep.bandstand)

-Just north of Winchester, this ancient beech woodland is one of the finest places in Hampshire to enjoy Spring bluebells.
-Be sure to look our for the resident population of muntjac deer.
-The rest of the year, you can enjoy the archaeological trail and the colours of autumn.
+Just north of Winchester, this woodland is one of the finest places in Hampshire to enjoy spring bluebells.
+The rest of the year, you can enjoy some interesting archaeological features, the colours of autumn and the resident muntjac deer population.

 The Route